sblodgett/ai-ethics/README.md

 - What are the political, legal, social, economic and technological forces that govern the digital world?
 Which forces are in opposition?
 Which forces are aligned?

+- What role does the government currently play in directing AI technology in the United States?
+What role *could* the government play?
+What are the advantages and disadvantages of different approaches?

 # Schedule and readings
 <a name="readings"/>